manufdz19/instagram-clone/README.md

-This project was created with Next JS
+This project was created with Vite.
 # instagram-clone

 In the project directory, you can run: